la2050/archive/_projects/2015/engaging-la-online-in-solutions-that-unite-us.md

   We are building the online platform that engages everyone in finding solutions that unite us while keeping it fair, balanced and civil and distilling it down to a small, high-quality, and representative set for our elected leaders.
-'In one to three sentences, please describe your proposal.': >- The possibilities are limitless if the people of LA can come together and make things happen.
-This is the platform that brings in all of the residents of LA that are “too busy” by giving them a way to participate online with text and video which matches both their schedules and how they want government to communicate with them; and democratically distills the contributions of millions of participants in to a small, high-quality, representative set for city and neighborhood council meetings.
 Where will you be working?:
   - City of Los Angeles
 How do you plan to use these resources to make change?: